Farming in the early days

 The farm today

-After many years of hard work and long hours the farm has grown to nearly 1,000 acres of organically farmed land.
-A lot has changed over the years, and last year Marshfield Farm Ice Cream celebrated 25 years of ice cream making.
+After many years of hard work and long hours the farm has grown to over 1,100 acres of organically farmed land.
+A lot has changed over the years, and in 2018 Marshfield Farm Ice Cream celebrated 30 years of ice cream making.

-There are now 200 cows on the 1,000-acre farm and a third of the milk they produce goes into the ice creams - the rest goes to a dairy to be bottled.
+There are now 250 cows on the 1,100-acre farm and any left over milk from production goes to a dairy to be bottled.
 In 1999, the farm became organic, certified by The Soil Association.
 This means looking after the environment and trying to be as sustainable and self-sufficient as possible.
 Organic crops grown include wheat, barley and oats as well as grass, which is made into silage and hay for the cattle.

 One of Dawn’s biggest passions is sharing the story of real ice cream-making and sustainable farming, with school and college groups.
 Marshfield Farm is even used as a case study for diversification in a number of local school’s Geography classes.